matias183/matias183/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp; I'm a Fullstack Web Developer, mostly using React but learning more technologies as you read this! \
+💡 &nbsp; I'm a Fullstack Web Developer, mostly working with React but i'm learning more technologies as you read this! \
 💻 &nbsp; I'm currently learning React native, AWS, Firebase and anything that interests me in the process\
-🎓&nbsp; I studied in [SoyHenry's Bootcamp](https://www.soyhenry.com) with more than 800 hours of coding\
+🎓 &nbsp; I studied at [SoyHenry's Bootcamp](https://www.soyhenry.com) with more than 800 hours of coding\
-🌱 &nbsp; I'm on track learning more about Machine Learning, AI, Robotics and Web Development.\
+🌱 &nbsp; I'm on track to learn more about Machine Learning, AI, Robotics and Web Development.\
 ✍️ &nbsp; In my free time, I play games, talk to, and study together with my friends!.\
-💬 &nbsp; Feel free to reach out to me\
-✉️ &nbsp; You can email me at matiasbiasotti1834@gmail.com.
-I'll try to respond as soon as possible!\
+💬 &nbsp; Feel free to reach out to me, I'll try to respond as soon as possible\
-📄 &nbsp; You can check my [CV](https://drive.google.com/file/d/1vVxyhHY2EgNyablizov9YBUBpDD55rVS/view?usp=sharing) here.
+📄 &nbsp; You can check my CV [here](https://drive.google.com/file/d/1vVxyhHY2EgNyablizov9YBUBpDD55rVS/view?usp=sharing).

 ### 🛠 &nbsp;Tech Stack